Abatement

 A creditor is a person or organization to whom the deceased owed money at the time of death, and who has a legal right to claim payment from the deceased's estate.

-A cross-option agreement is a legal contract between business shareholders that gives surviving shareholders the right to buy—and the deceased's [estate](/glossary/estate) the right to sell—shares when a shareholder dies or becomes critically ill.
+A cross-option agreement is a legal contract between business shareholders that gives survivors the right to buy and the deceased's estate the right to sell shares on death.

-Cryptocurrency is digital currency secured by cryptography and recorded on a [blockchain](/glossary/blockchain), constituting personal property under UK law that can be included in your will and passed to beneficiaries.
+Cryptocurrency is digital currency secured by cryptography and recorded on a blockchain, constituting personal property under UK law that can be included in your will.

 A cryptocurrency wallet is a digital tool that stores private keys—secret codes needed to access, manage, and transfer cryptocurrency, rather than storing the actual coins themselves.